 If you're an aspiring journalist, becoming an editor probably seems like a dream job, whether you envision yourself at the helm of Vogue or The Washington Post.

 As you almost certainly know, competition for these high-profile jobs, or indeed any editing job, is intense.
-Furthermore, there is a preconception that such roles are traditionally the preserve of those with top college degrees or family connections in the media.
+Furthermore, there is a preconception that such roles are traditionally the preserve of those with top college degrees or connections in the industry.

 But what if your formal education ends with a high school diploma?
 Is it still possible for talented writers without English degrees from Harvard to succeed as editors?